dxc-technology/halstack-style-guide/components/card/README.md

 ### States

 The only state that is controlled in the card component is the hover.
-As it is needed a visual feedback to give the user a notion of which card is involve in the action, the rest of the states are directly dependent on the components defined inside of the card.
+As it is needed visual feedback to give the user a notion of which card is involve in the action, the rest of the states are directly dependent on the components defined inside of the card.

 ![Card states](images/card_states.png)